 As a beekeeper, CT’s approval just kept rising.

 Mexican Hot Chocolate

 Hot chocolate is an indulgence I very rarely have at breakfast, but it does give a holiday air to proceedings.
 I’ve often heard about the slabs of Mexican chocolate flavoured with cinnamon used for making drinking chocolate and have been intrigued.
 So I was really quite excited to get some from the Mex Grocer.
 There is something about a large disc of solid chocolate that is so much more appealing than a jar of powder.

 Chocolate Ibarra came in a heavy pack weighing in at 540g.
 As the principal ingredient is sugar, this isn’t quite as exciting as it might otherwise be.
-It consists of six rather attractive hexagonal shaped discs which each make 4 cups of drinking chocolate, 24 cups in total.
+It consists of six rather attractive hexagonal shaped discs.
+Each one makes four cups of drinking chocolate, 24 cups in total.
 The smell of chocolate and cinnamon emanating from the opened packet was irresistible.
 The texture of the solid chocolate is gritty and nothing like a normal bar of chocolate, but although you’re not meant to eat it as such, I found nibbling on it to be quite a pleasant experience.

 The directions were to use two triangles per cup, but I wasn’t quite sure how big a cup should be.
 By using a mug, I suspect I made a weaker version than was intended.
 Lacking a suitable molinillo, I frothed it up, as suggested, using a hand held blender – it worked very well.
 The hot chocolate was very sweet and not as rich as I was expecting, but the flavour of cinnamon was delicious.
 The recommendation was to stir this with a stick of cinnamon and leave it to infuse a while.
 Next time I cook up a Mexican meal, I’ll be sure to serve a few cups of this and use the cinnamon sticks too.